sonia-greco/my-site/content/authors/admin/_index.md

 <!--- Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks. -->

 I am a senior at Redwood High School.
-My interests revolve around building with my hands, whether it be as simple as origami, or building hydraulic machines, as well as computer programming, knowing the basics of HTML, Python, C++, JavaScript, Lua, and Md.
+My interests revolve around building with my hands, whether it be as simple as origami, or building hydraulic machines, as well as computer programming, knowing the basics of HTML, Python, C++, JavaScript, Lua, and CSS.
 I have also been doing mixed martial arts for the past three year, but currently taking a break due to a knee injury.